-- (1) Dimensions.
+(1) Dimensions.
 The field of play shall be rectangular, its length being not more than 130 yards nor less than 100 yards and its breadth not more than 100 yards nor less than 50 yards.
 (In International Matches the length shall be not more than 120 yards nor less than 110 yards and the breadth not more than 80 yards nor less than 70 yards.)
-The length shall in all cases exceed the breadth. - (2) Marking.
-The field of play shall be marked with distinctive lines, not more inches in width, not by a V-shaped rut, in accordance with the plan, the longer boundary lines being called the touch-lines and the shorter the goal-lines.
-A flag on a post not less than 5 ft. high and having a non-pointed top, shall be placed at each corner; a similar flag-post may be placed opposite the halfway line on each side of the field of play. not less than 1 yard outside the touch-line.
+The length shall in all cases exceed the breadth.

+(2) Marking.
+The field of play shall be marked with distinctive lines, not more than 5 inches in width, not by a V-shaped rut, in accordance with the plan, the longer boundary lines being called the touch-lines and the shorter the goal-lines.
+A flag on a post not less than 5 ft. high and having a non-pointed top, shall be placed at each corner; a similar flag-post may be placed opposite the halfway line on each side of the field of play, not less than 1 yard outside the touch-line.
 A halfway-line shall be marked out across the field of play.
-The centre of the field of play shall be indicated by a suitable mark and a circle with a 10 yards radius shall be marked round it. - (3) The Goal-Area.
+The centre of the field of play shall be indicated by a suitable mark and a circle with a 10 yards radius shall be marked round it.

+(3) The Goal-Area.
 At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 6 yards from each goal-post.
 These shall extend into the field of play for a distance of 6 yards and shall be joined by a line drawn parallel with the goal-line.
-Each of the spaces enclosed by these lines and the goal-line shall be called a goal-area. - (4) The Penalty-Area.
+Each of the spaces enclosed by these lines and the goal-line shall be called a goal-area.

+(4) The Penalty-Area.
 At each end of the field of play two lines shall be drawn at right-angles to the goal-line, 18 yards from each goal-post.
 These shall extend into the field of play for a distance of 18 yards and shall be joined by a line drawn parallel with the goal-line.
 Each of the spaces enclosed by these lines and the goal-line shall be called a penalty-area.
 A suitable mark shall be made within each penalty-area, 12 yards from the mid-point of the goal-line, measured along an undrawn line at right-angles thereto.
 These shall be the penalty-kick marks.
 From each penalty-kick mark an arc of a circle, having a radius of 10 yards, shall be drawn outside the penalty-area.

-- (1) In International matches the dimensions of the field of play shall be: maximum 110 x 75 metres: minimum 100 x 64 metres. - (2) National Associations must adhere strictly to these dimensions.
-Each National Association organising an International Match must advise the visiting Association, before the match, of the place and the dimensions of the field of play. - (3) The Board has approved this table of measurements for the Laws of the Game:
+In International matches the dimensions of the field of play shall be: maximum 110 x 75 metres; minimum 100 x 64 metres.
+National Associations must adhere strictly to these dimensions.
+Each National Association organising an International Match must advise the visiting Association, before the match, of the place and the dimensions of the field of play.

+(3) The Board has approved this table of measurements for the Laws of the Game:

 130 yards 120 Metres

-120 yards 110

-110 yards 100
+110

-100 yards 90
+100

+9 0

-80 yards 75
+75

-70 yards 64
+· · 64

+45

-50 yards 45
+16. 50

-18 yards 16.50

-12 yards 11
+11 50

-10 yards 9.15

-8 yards 7.32

-6 yards 5.50

-1 yard 3.30 1
+15

+32

-• • • • • 2.44
+• • • • • • • • • • • •

-8 feet • • • • •
+• • • • 50

+1

+0 44

-5 feet • • • • • 1.50
+5 feet .
+50

-28 inches 0.71
+28 inches .
+71

-27 inches • • • • • 0.68
+27 inches 0.
+68

-9 inches 0.22
+9 inches 0.
+22

-5 inches 0.12
+5 inches 0.
+12

-3/4 inch 0.019
+3/4 inch 0.
+019

-1/2 inch 0.0127

-3/8 inch 0.010
+0. 0127

+0. 010

-14 ounces 396 grams
+396 grams

-16 ounces 453 grams
+grams

-15 lb./sq.in.
-1 kg/cm 2

-, - 1 -6,
+15 lb./sq.in